7 Benefits of Lifelong Learning: Why It’s Never Too Late to Start

 1. Cognitive Benefits:

-Here are a few of the key ways lifelong learning helps our minds:
+Here are some of the key ways learning keeps your brain in top shape:

 Neuroplasticity